AivanF/factorio-Mining-Drones-Remastered/readme.md

 Partially it's similar to my previous mod [Mining Drones improved Tech](https://mods.factorio.com/mod/Mining_Drones_Harder) which was a separate patch with recipe change only, while this one is a fork due to it allowed much more improvements.

-For other modders: I make MD2R maximally extensible and compatible.
+For other modders: my goal is to MD2R maximally extensible and compatible.
+[Check out related FAQ section](https://mods.factorio.com/mod/Mining_Drones_Remastered/faq).
-- If you make a patch (like new skins for drones), you can set both original mod and MD2R as optional dependencies.
-Both use the same internal entities names, except drones: their names got changed from `ore_name.."mining-drone"..ind` to `ore_name"-mining-drone-"..ind` but I recommend to better use `shared.get_drone_proxy_name(ore_name, ind)`
-- If you cannot make a patch and need to fork, let's discuss, I'm open to expand API (`external interface`) to allow more customisability by patch mods.

 # Marketing!

 - To protect and expand your factory, I recommend to use another my mod: [Improved Sniper Rifle and Carbine](https://mods.factorio.com/mod/sniper-rifle-improved)
-- To make hunting more fun and profitable, check out my mod [Powered by Biters](https://mods.factorio.com/mod/Powered-by-Biters)
+- To make hunting more fun and profitable, or to make a crude oil supply, check out my mod [Powered by Biters](https://mods.factorio.com/mod/Powered-by-Biters)